 DIRECTOR OF PROGRAMS

 Lianna joined WEEMA in 2014 after living in Ethiopia for 18 months working as the in-country director of Kissito Healthcare International.
 Lianna received her Bachelor of Arts in Sociology from the University of San Diego, and her Masters of Public Health with a concentration in International Health from Boston University.
-She also has extensive public health field experience, including in Uganda when she serves a Program Manager for the Massachusetts General Hospital Division of Global Health and Human Rights.
+She also has extensive public health field experience, including in Uganda when she served as Program Manager for the Massachusetts General Hospital Division of Global Health and Human Rights.

 DSA FINANCE CONSULTANT